 Curated by local artist Ge Qiantao and architect George Kunihiro, the event saw the construction of 18 bamboo-centered structures designed by 12 architects, including notable names such as Kengo Kuma, Vo Trong Nghia, Anna Herringer, Li Xiaodong and Simon Velez.
 Aimed at exploring the potential of the sustainable material within contemporary architecture, the structures were built as permanent fixtures that will continue to serve the town after the Biennale’s close.
-16 Detalles constructivos de aparejo de ladrillos.
+In this photoset, photographer Julien Lanoo has captured the vibrant results of the inaugural event, exhibiting the structures against the rural mountain landscape.
+The 2016 International Bamboo Architecture Biennale included: 16 Detalles constructivos de aparejo de ladrillos.
 See How Frank Lloyd Wright's "Tree of Life" Stained Glass Windows are Assembled.
 See How Frank Lloyd Wright's "Tree of Life" Stained Glass Windows are Assembled As an architect, Frank Lloyd Wright was known for many things, but perhaps his most famed characteristic was his exceptional attention to detail – in many of his projects, each furniture piece was designed specifically for its intended location.

 That’s why they have created an extensive series of typical construction details, each fully modeled and freely available to download from SketchUp’s 3D Warehouse.
 IMI’s collection includes many common connection details between two or more architectural elements — walls, roofs, floors and so on — so crucial in ensuring a building envelope is waterproof and well-insulated with clean, aesthetically pleasing finishes.
 Further to this, clearly illustrated buildups of walls and floors, including those constructed from masonry, stucco, terrazzo and tile, constitute a valuable source of reference for young architects getting themselves familiar with real-world construction.
 Window details.
 16 CAD Files of Skylights and Light Tubes Available for Your Next Project.
 16 CAD Files of Skylights and Light Tubes Available for Your Next Project In the spirit of supporting our readers’ design work, the company Velux has shared a series of .DWG files with us of their different roofing windows models.

 " The book aims to be a tool to help architects translate their plan diagrams into tangible architectural works, as well as to help students learn the knowledge necessary to build what they plan.
 The main teaching objective here is for students to gain sufficient knowledge to allow them to select a suitable and coherent construction system for each of their projects.
+At the same time, the students can use this to draw generic templates, to describe with precision the position and construction sequence of the building elements to be used.
 30 Esquemas y detalles constructivos para una arquitectura sustentable.
 16 Materials Every Architect Needs to Know (And Where to Learn About Them) 16 Materials Every Architect Needs to Know (And Where to Learn About Them) A building’s materiality is what our bodies make direct contact with; the cold metal handle, the warm wooden wall, and the hard glass window would all create an entirely different atmosphere if they were, say, a hard glass handle, a cold metal wall and a warm wooden window (which with KTH’s new translucent wood, is not as absurd as it might sound).

 40 detalles constructivos de arquitectura en hormigón.
 16 Details of Impressive Brickwork.
 16 Details of Impressive Brickwork The wide range in which pieces of masonry can be arranged allows for multiple spatial configurations.